Dextromethorphan freezer popsPronunciation

 - Diabetes patients - Some brands of dextromethorphan freezer pops may contain sugar and affect your blood sugar level.
 Read the label carefully before using dextromethorphan freezer pops.

 - PREGNANCY and BREAST-FEEDING: It is unknown if dextromethorphan freezer pops can cause harm to the fetus.
 If you become pregnant while taking dextromethorphan freezer pops, discuss with your doctor the benefits and risks of using dextromethorphan freezer pops during pregnancy.
-It is unknown if dextromethorphan freezer pops is excreted in breast milk.
+It is unknown if dextromethorphan freezer pops are excreted in breast milk.
 Do not breast-feed while taking dextromethorphan freezer pops.

 Possible side effects of dextromethorphan freezer pops: